 You can choose to visit either virtually or in person.

-The usual Sunday visits to Barcelona City Hall’s rooms will not be held on 8 December 2024
+The usual Sunday visits to Barcelona City Hall’s rooms will not be held on 6 April nor 4 May 2025.

 The in-person guided tour service at Barcelona City Council take place on Sundays except those which fall on public holidays, and allow direct contact with the guide who will accompany you throughout the tour, explaining the history of the halls.